PhilippStauber/PhilippStauber/README.md

 currently a student enrolled in mechanical engineering at 'TU Darmstadt'.
 I'm learning to code on the side to start my own Projects.

-I hope you have great day!
+Hope you're having a great day!
 Philipp